-The final function involved is that of "Human Resources" which implements the policies from a technical and operational standpoint, ensuring Group-wide coordination (for individual companies) in terms of both fixed and variable salary components associated with the incentive system.
+Lastly, the Human Resources function implements the policies from a technical and operational standpoint, ensuring Group-wide coordination (for individual companies) in terms of both fixed and variable salary components associated with the incentive system.

-Remuneration of Directors and Auditors
+Remuneration of Board Directors and Statutory Auditors

-The gross annual compensation for Directors for the years 2012-2013-2014 was approved by the Shareholders' Meeting of 27/04/2012 at a fixed amount of EUR 60,000 in addition to Euro 400 for each meeting attendance; an additional EUR 15,000 is added for Executive Committee members.
+The gross annual compensation for Directors for the years 2012-2013-2014 was approved at the time of appointment, by the Shareholders' meeting of 27/04/2012 at a fixed amount of Euro 60,000 (80,000 for the previous mandate).
+An additional Euro 15,000 is added for Executive committee members.